NVIDIA-Omniverse-blueprints/3d-conditioning/blueprint_guide/scene_struc.md

 For this demonstration, the hero asset is configurable, meaning there are several variants built into the asset.
 It is not required to use a configurable asset; however, it is a common use case with several advantages.
 Having the hero asset as a configurable asset allows your end user to rapidly switch between different components, colors, and setups with just a push of a button.
 Leveraging OpenUSD, these configurable assets are easy to author and make it simple to build interactive applications.

-**Download** the asset and unzip it to the location of your choice.

 ___

 This rest of the scene is constructed with the following layer composition structure: